sirine-b/cell-image-database/README.md

 ### Step 5: Run the Application

 #### Step 1: Connect the PostgreSQL Database:
-   - Start Intellej, find database, right click to find properties
+   - Start IntelliJ, find database (cell_image_db), right click to find properties
    - Fill in the login credentials (username and password), then test connection.
 If successful, proceed, if not, update any data driver files required.
    - Paste the following into the PostgreSQL console in IntelliJ to create the tables:
      ```javascript